-A digital connection with your resellers and the end customer is more important than ever for vendors.
+A digital connection with your partners and the end customer is more important than ever for vendors.
 A well-known digital connection within channels is the partner portal, which has been used within channels for more than 20 years.
 But partner portals are hardly used (especially for marketing), and a lot of opportunities and high-quality marketing campaigns are wasted because of it.

 The partner portal.
 It’s an online portal for all communication between vendors and partners.
-Vendors use it for amongst others: partner training, lead management, deal registration, MDF Co-Op Fund management, and last but not least: to offer marketing assets to resellers.
+Vendors use it for amongst others: partner training, lead management, deal registration, MDF Co-Op Fund management, and last but not least: to offer marketing assets to partners.
 Do you need it for your channel?
 Absolutely.
 Does it work for channel marketing and lead generation?
 Absolutely not.

-I’ve spoken to dozens of channel managers and channel marketers, many of them saw their headquarters invest 100.000s of euros in ‘a new partner portal that will change the way we cooperate with our resellers’.
+I’ve spoken to dozens of channel managers and channel marketers, many of them saw their headquarters invest 100.000s of euros in ‘a new partner portal that will change the way we cooperate with our partners’.
 My first question always is: “And, do you see an increase of partner usage?
-Are resellers using it the way you want it now?”
+Are partners using it the way you want it now?”
 More than 95% of the answers read: “No, nothing has changed.”
 How is that possible?

 Channels offline vs. channels online